kauffman77/shellslayer/setup-files/level_10_sh_loops/README.md

 files which should likely have the .txt extension.
 It is possible to move all these files "by hand" but this process can be accomplished far more quickly through the use of basic shell scripting facilities.
-Once all files are renamed form .dat to .txt, a monitoring process will reveal a name of the Daemon.
+Once all files are renamed from .dat to .txt, a monitoring process will reveal a name of the Daemon.

 A few relevant commands are described below: